His mother threw him in the Florida trash, and he grew up to become a millionaire

 He already had a collection of radios, alarm clocks, and VCRs that Nathan had assembled, and his broken Mac was now his focus.

-“When I brought it home, and it didn’t turn on, I disassembled the computer,” Freddie recalls.
+“When I brought it home and it wouldn’t turn on, I took the computer apart,” Freddie recalls.

 “I looked into it and saw damaged capacitors.
-I had soldering irons, as well as radios and alarm clocks, and I got the parts from my father's alarm clock and soldered them into the board, ”he explained.
+I had soldering irons and radios and alarm clocks, and I got the parts from my dad’s alarm clock and soldered them onto the board,” he explained.

 According to him, after about 50 attempts, the computer finally turned on - and at that moment Freddie realized that he wanted to work with technology all his life.

-“This computer took the pain of bullying away from me,” he said.
+“This computer took away the pain of being bullied,” he remarked.

 Every time he was teased at school, the guy thought, "Can't wait to get home to play with my computer."